KiearaBlackwood/su26-ai301-contribution/README.md

 ### Integration Tests

 - [ ] Integration scenario 1
-Cross-referenced every URL inside README.md and SUPPORT.md against live GitHub routing patterns.
+:Cross-referenced every URL inside README.md and SUPPORT.md against live GitHub routing patterns.
 Verify that embedding the exact category (such as appending discussions, categories, or ideas) correctly match the markdown files to the platform boards.
 Also make sure they do not return 404 destination errors.
 - [ ] Integration scenario 2
-Tested all of the disscussion boards.
+:Tested all of the disscussion boards.
 Validated that a user starting at the README.md welcome text can smoothly access the new "Community & Support" section.
 Additionally, validating that clicking through to SUPPORT.md establishes a clear, unified boundary separating structural bugs (directed to Issues) from configuration or feedback threads (directed to Discussions).

 ### Manual Testing